 Northwest Ridge

-We dove into the light brush behind the rocky shore and went through down trees in the wetland.
-Then we went on the ridge and contended with dead logs to 2500′.
-Devils club and slide alder had inundated the hillside, where we followed animal tracks until they faded.
+Before going on the ridge, we went through some down trees in the wetland.
+Soon, we contended with dead logs up to 2500′.
+Devils Club and slide alder had overtaken the hillside, where we followed animal tracks until they faded.

 Above 3500′, we bypassed two places of steep steps from the east.
 The terrain later eased around 3800′, where blueberry bushes replaced the brush to 4000′.
 At 4100′, we dropped 50′ on the east to avoid a massive outcrop before returning to the ridge at 4150′.